Back to Song Library

 About Stroll

 This Stroll page gives players a melody-first route into the playful My Neighbor Totoro song with letter notes, ocarina tabs, recorder notes, tin whistle support, and visual fingering charts.
 It is built for visitors who search for Stroll, Sanpo, or a Totoro melody that feels bright and recognizable without needing a full piano score.
 Stroll is also commonly searched as Sanpo, Stroll Totoro, My Neighbor Totoro Stroll, My Neighbor Totoro Sanpo, Totoro Stroll notes, Stroll letter notes, Stroll ocarina tabs, Stroll recorder notes, Stroll tin whistle notes, and Sanpo ocarina tabs.
-It is aimed at players searching for Stroll ocarina tabs or Stroll recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this popular song melody.
+It is aimed at players searching for Stroll ocarina tabs or Stroll recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
 The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 Stroll, also known as Sanpo, is one of the most recognizable songs associated with My Neighbor Totoro.
 Its cheerful stepwise motion and strong memory hook make it a useful grey-song addition for Studio Ghibli visitors, younger learners, and adult beginners who want a soundtrack page that still behaves like a clear melody exercise.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.